- Extraordinary call by 2Day FM presenters Mel Greig and Michael Christian

 Listen to MailOnline's edited version of the prank call (from hot30countdown)

-Outside: The prank call will be deeply embarrassing for the King Edward VII Hospital, which is the medical institution of choice for the Royal Family
+embarrassing for the King Edward VII Hospital, which is the medical

-'Our inspection team have been made aware of the incident reported in the media.
+A spokesman told MailOnline: 'The CQC expects all patients to have their privacy dignity and rights respected at all times.'Our inspection team have been made aware of the incident reported in the media.
 This information will be added to information we already have on the hospital.

 Dickie Arbiter, Queen’s former Press Secretary